Delontae Scott

-Delontae Scott (born January 21, 1997) is an American football defensive end and outside linebacker for the San Antonio Brahmas of the XFL.
+Delontae Scott (born January 21, 1997) is an American football outside linebacker for the Birmingham Stallions of the United Football League (UFL).
 He played college football at SMU.

 College career

 Scott was a member of the SMU Mustangs for five seasons, redshirting as a true freshman.
 As a redshirt senior, he had 10 sacks, 18 tackles for loss, and three forced fumbles and was named second-team All-American Athletic Conference.
 Scott finished his collegiate career with 97 tackles, 36 tackles for loss, 18 sacks and five forced fumbles in 40 games played.

 Professional career

 Green Bay Packers

 Scott signed with the Green Bay Packers as an undrafted free agent on April 29, 2020.
 He was waived on September 5, 2020, and was signed to the practice squad the following day.
 Scott was placed on the practice squad injured list on December 15, 2020.
 He was signed to a reserve/futures contract with the Packers on January 25, 2021.
 Scott was waived on August 31, 2021, at the end of training camp.